The Kyrenia Ship: Archaeological evidence

 The ship carried a single square sail and more than 100 lead rigging rings from its so-called brail sail were found on the shipwreck site.
 The wooden hull, built mostly of pine (Pinus brutia), was preserved for a length of almost 14.7 by 4.4 m across.
 The ship was built using the "shell first" ancient method, the opposite of today's method.
 Contrary to the contemporary wood boat building method where a complete skeleton of frames of the entire vessel must first be constructed, in this case, the planking from the keel and up was joined first, using a mortise-and-tenon construction, and then the frames were laid in, secured with an ingenious assembly of wood pegs pierced by copper nails passing through both frames and planks.
 The ship was intended for long service and underwent four major repairs in her life.
 In the last repair, a skin of lead sheathing of 1.5 to 2 mm thickness was applied to her body to hopefully keep the old ship comparatively safe from woodworm and probably help water tightness.

 Preservation and conservation of the ship's artefacts and wooden hull was undertaken in 1970 and 1971, and from 1971 to 1973 the original timbers were reassembled on permanent scaffolding, still on exhibit today, along with its cargoes and goods of crew in Kyrenia Castle.

-At the time of its sinking, Kyrenia carried only one anchor.
+At the time of its sinking, the Kyrenia ship carried only one anchor.
 The anchor remains found on the wreck show the remains come from single one-armed wooden hook anchor with a lead-filled wooden stock.
 The original anchor had a central wooden shaft called the shank, made from a crooked grown oak timber, which terminated in a hook or arm This arm was set perpendicular to lead-filled stock—this configuration ensured that it would fall down and dig itself into the seabed.
 Only the heavy lead inserts of the stock, which provided the necessary weight to sink the anchor, the iron concretion of the anchor's fluke tip, and small wood fragments were found on Kyrenia.

 This anchor type relied solely on its ability to grip the seabed.
 The earliest mention of a hook anchor is from a Greek poem by Alcaeus dating to the mid-seventh century BC.
 The Greeks attributed the invention of the hook anchor to several semi-legendary figures, including King Midas of Phrygia, but the real inventor is unknown.